by Amy Martin (c)

 Pleasant enough, but even so it was just one cattle farm after another, enlivened only by the dark wash of trees along the creeks and gullies.
 The constant grazing of cows had tamped down the grasses into obedient shortness, a palatable sameness.
 The fields were forever juvenile, the grasses never allowed to seed, without potential, without hope, thwarted lives kept in constraint.

 Then the owner went away, and the animals, too.
 Neglect was all nature needed.
-The native seeds still remembered, even though it had been 50 years, and the bullish brushy bluestem is always one of the first.
-Seeds are the memory of plants.
+The native seeds still remembered, even though it had been 50 years, Seeds are the memory of plants.
 From the dark silent rest in the dank soil, bluestem seeds still yearned for their original prairie days, struggling to the surface to pierce the Bermuda and find the light.

 We fell in love with the land that day and convinced the absentee landowner to sell.
 We stripped off the Bermuda cover and replaced it with native grasses and wildflowers.
 Compared to the surrounding lands, it’s a riot of waist high strappy leaves and fall seed flumes that strive even higher, and rowdy with a variety of life -– birds, butterflies and a myriad of unseen rodents and rabbits.
 Yet even today, it’s adorned with the yellow autumn blooms of goldenrod, a forb we did not plant, whose seeds languished in the soil until they remembered, too.

 SUNLIGHT MADE TANGIBLE